newmanno/sisana/README.md

 **Note: The steps below are for the basic use of SiSaNA.
 There are other functionalities across different scripts that are not covered in this file.**

 ## Requirements
- - python v3.12.0
+ - python v3.12.0 (see installation steps for creating a conda environment with this specific Python version)
- - cloned repo of netZooPy (https://github.com/netZoo/netZooPy/tree/master)
+ - A cloned repo of netZooPy (https://github.com/netZoo/netZooPy/tree/master)

 ## Installation can be performed by running the following steps